hsctim/Resume/README.md

 - [awards.md](https://github.com/hsctim/Resume/blob/main/awards.md) – A categorized list of awards and recognitions for various software products I have developed.

-- [Prompts.md](https://github.com/hsctim/Resume/blob/main/Prompts.md) – A collection of prompts and instructions for the OpenAI assistant, used in projects such as payment processing and customer service.
+- [Prompts.md](https://github.com/hsctim/Resume/blob/main/Prompts.md) – A pormpt for the OpenAI assistant, used in projects such as payment processing and customer service.
+The prompt is designed to guide the assistant in providing accurate information, maintaining professionalism, and adapting to user preferences.
+It includes specific roles, responsibilities, and workflow states for handling customer interactions effectively.

 - [AIaas.md](https://github.com/hsctim/Resume/blob/main/AIaas.md) – An overview of the Alaas project, detailing its key features as a multi-tenant chatbot and Q&A management system independently developed by me.
 It leverages BERT and MLP for advanced sentence and context understanding.
 You can visit [chatbot1 website](https://chatbot1.azurewebsites.net) to test and evaluate the system.
 Below are the source codes for the web interface and AI/NLP service components: